 Because an overwhelming number of cases are never reported, administrators have been pushed to tighten procedures and preventative measures.

-At The Zalkin Law Firm, our campus sexual assault attorneys have represented victims of assault, abuse, and misconduct at colleges and institutions across the nation, helping clients navigate administrative Title IX proceedings and file civil lawsuits, seeking damages against schools that failed to properly investigate claims of campus sexual violence, or failed to protect victims.
+At The Zalkin Law Firm, LLP. our campus sexual assault attorneys have represented victims of assault, abuse, and misconduct at colleges and institutions across the nation, helping clients navigate administrative Title IX proceedings and file civil lawsuits, seeking damages against schools that failed to properly investigate claims of campus sexual violence, or failed to protect victims.

 Experienced Advocates.
 Proven Results.

 Backed by a team of award-winning attorneys who have earned national recognition fighting on behalf of sex abuse and assault survivors, The Zalkin Law Firm has become a leader in litigating complex sex abuse and assault claims.
-Our campus sexual assault lawyers have represented survivors across the country, and have recovered millions in compensation on our clients’ behalves.
+Our campus sexual assault lawyers have represented survivors across the country and have recovered millions in compensation on our clients’ behalves.

 We’ve fought for survivors at universities nationwide, including: